$0 Alberta Foster Care Quick-Start Checklist

 The Transition to Adulthood Program offers a package of supports that can include:

-Financial assistance: Youth in TAP receive monthly financial support to cover living costs.
-The amount depends on the youth's individual plan and circumstances.
+Financial assistance: Youth in TAP may receive financial support to help cover living costs.
+The amount and conditions depend on the youth's individual plan and current program rules.

-Housing support: Assistance with finding and maintaining stable housing, including rental deposits and first-month costs.
+Housing support: Assistance with finding and maintaining stable housing may be available.
+Ask the caseworker which housing costs and services are covered under the current plan.
 Housing instability is one of the most acute risks for youth aging out of care — Alberta's urban housing markets in Calgary and Edmonton make this particularly pressing.

 Life skills development: Coaching on budgeting, cooking, navigating healthcare, and other practical adult skills that youth in care may not have had the opportunity to develop through a stable family environment.